 Voluntary disclosure of sustainability performance is a powerful tool for driving change in global supply chains.
 Across sectors, there has been a shift towards increased transparency, with businesses more readily reporting environmental and social performance.
-This transparency increases accountability within supply chains, providing businesses with an additional incentive to achieve their goals and allows improved oversight of business practices by investors, consumers and the wider sustainability community.
-Sector-specific initiatives such as the CDP (previously known as the Carbon Disclosure Project) have led the way in this regard and we look to replicate this for the seafood sector.
+This transparency increases accountability within supply chains, providing businesses with an additional incentive to achieve their sustainability goals and allows improved oversight of business practices by investors, consumers and the wider sustainability community.
+Generic approaches such as the Global Reporting Initiative and sector-specific initiatives such as the CDP (previously known as the Carbon Disclosure Project) have led the way in this regard and we look to replicate this for the seafood sector.

 How we work

 The ODP provides a simple way for companies to disclose through a common reporting template that can be used by all seafood-buying companies to answer the question: “Where does my seafood come from?”

 Participation in the ODP is open to all businesses that source wild-caught seafood.
 By 2020, we hope to enable companies reporting through the ODP to disclose farmed seafood sources as well.

 We ask companies to submit the list of fisheries from which they source and there is no requirement to provide data that may be commercially confidential.
 This list is intended to cover all main wild-caught species sourced during the reporting period.